-Also, as I mentioned in the homily last week, please try to identify a major temptation in your personal life that could be destructive to you and/or to your family.
+Based on last week's Gospel and as our catechumens/The Elect learn to confront sinful ways in their lives and prepare to celebrate the ritual of Scrutiny with us, please try to identify a major temptation in your personal life that could be destructive to you and/or to your family.
 Focus your energy on it this Lent and pray for a change in your attitude to resist the temptation.
 Stay in and with the Lord in this and share the victory of God's love and presence over sin and death.
 Can you also name a temptation against the "diversity in unity" that characterizes our parish?
 Are there any jealousies, judgements, prejudices, fears, concerns that could be destructive to our unity as a parish?
 How can we, as a parish community, stay together with the Lord and in the Lord to address these concerns and continue to be a place and a home that welcomes all people?